NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

 }
 ```

-And we will reference these variables and secrets directly in the terraform commands.
+And we will reference these variables and secrets directly in the terraform commands with the parameters `-var="variableName=variableValue`.

-`/eShop-alerts-as-code/.github/workflows/`

 There are 3 workflows for GitHub actions.

 1. A manual end to end deployment
 2. On a pull request, verify and stage changes
 3. On a merge (or commit to main), verify and stage changes, then apply them.